Science on an island sanctuary: Surveying Ashmore Reef Marine Park

 Despite their prominence, the team didn’t see clear signs of the ants having an impact on wildlife.

 “We certainly have the capacity to eradicate the ant from the island.
 We’ve been doing eradication for many years on the Tiwi islands among other places.
-The problem is that the products we use elsewhere are general for invertebrates—so we could eradicate the ants, but it would have large scale non-target impacts on things like hermit crabs.
+The problem is that the products we use elsewhere are generally for invertebrates—so we could eradicate the ants, but it would have large scale non-target impacts on things like hermit crabs.
 We need new technology that is far more species-specific, that’s the holy grail for eradication programs.
 We’re hoping to develop this technology in the next decade.”

 One of Australia’s worst weeds